 - Click Troubleshoot audio playback and wait for troubleshooter to fix the problem.

-Even though Anniversary Update brought many improvements, many users are complaining about various sound issues.
 If you’re having sound issues on your device, we advise you to try all of our solutions from this article and give us feedback regarding your experience in the comment section below.